 I left the lemongrass and peels in and just ate around them.
 When I ate this soup with rice, I ate the big chunks of ginger along with it!
 The rice was enough to mellow out the spicy ginger.

 I packed up six servings of the soup with rice and cilantro for my lunches this week.
-I ate one today after give it a quick hit in the microwave.
+I ate one today after giving it a quick hit in the microwave.
 It was PERFECT.